DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 ![Spreadsheet Data](images/spreadsheet-example.png) | ![Sketch Layer list](images/sketch-name-example.png)

 > It is not case-sensitive, and will ignore spaces — so `text #anothertitle` will still get the value for `Another Title`, you can also have other naming before the '#'.
 So `layer name #title` and `#title` would both work equally.

+**🌄 Using images**

+It is also possible to link images to shape layers.
+Simply tie in the image name into the name of the Shape layer, 'e.g.' `Profile pic #avatar`; then in your Google Sheet, add an image URL as the value.

 **Different Sheets**